 2. Gardening Helps you Live Healthy

-Beyond the nutrient-rich nature of homegrown fruits and veggies, planting and cultivating a garden is a rewarding way to get fresh air, sunshine, and some exercise.
+Beyond the nutrient-rich nature of homegrown fruits and veggies, planting and starting a garden is a rewarding way to get fresh air, sunshine, and some exercise.

 As easy as maintaining a garden can be, it’s still hard work.
 But it’s fulfilling work that exercises your muscles, increases your heart rate, keeps you limber, and fills your lungs with fresh air while you crouch, squat, carry, dig, and all-around work your body.